matteoschmelzer/wobblyFriendships/README.md

 - **time to success**: seconds from the clue-giver's first utterance to the guesser's correct guess
 - **communicative effort**: the number of clue-giver utterances produced before the correct guess

-Additionally it would be interesting to base this measure on the number of attempts at guessing (which is different from the number of tokens produced until taboo word is guessed (fillers))
+Additionally, it would be interesting to base this measure on the number of attempts at guessing (which is different from the number of tokens produced until taboo word is guessed (fillers))

 ## Questions 6 - Outliers and exclusions